Based on estimates from the NC Wildlife Resources Commission, the number of deer in Chapel Hill may range from 480 to a high of 700 animals.

 Based on the information gathered at the public forum and through staff research, the Town Council took immediate action to ask the Wildlife Resources Commission to authorize the Urban Archery Season for Deer Hunting.
 This extension of the regular hunting season was approved by the NC Wildlife Resources Commission.

-Questions can be directed to Jim Orr, interim director of the Town of Chapel Hill Parks and Recreation Department, at email@example.com
+Questions can be directed to Jim Orr, director of the Town of Chapel Hill Parks and Recreation Department, at email@example.com

 - April 19, 2010 - Public Forum on Deer Population Control